 What is tolerance and why does it matter?
 The tolerance refers to how accurate you can expect the pots resistance to be.
 So if it's a 250k stamped pot, then a CTS 'TVT' brand pot for example featuring a stated +/-10% tolerance will be accurately rated at above or below 10% of 250k.
 So by default, you shouldn't find that when tested with a multi-meter, one of those pots would read below 225k or above 275k.
 A pot with a tight tolerance, will provide you with a better idea of what sound to expect from the pickups.

 Some low quality or lower tolerance pots can creep wildly away from the ratings stated on it, you'd be surprised!
-I've removed CTS pots from US and MIM Fender guitars for example, that were incredibly inaccurate.
+I've removed some factory installed CTS pots from US and MIM Fender guitars for example, that were sadly incredibly inaccurate.
 250k stamped pots that were not even 200k, making it a +/-20% tolerance pot on that occasion and also in other cases past 300k.
 So, why does that matter?
 Well if we're referring to a single coil equipped guitar like a Stratocaster, they recommended a pot ohm value of 250k in both volume and tone positions.
 If a lower quality pot states 250k but actually reads much lower when tested, perhaps 200k like the above example, or even substantially higher, it could result it a muddy or shrill tone respectively.
 This is of course a generalization for the sake of example, but I have found even standard series CTS pots when tested read wildly different to what they should have been.
 Accuracy and tolerance is worth it, a pickup manufacturer sets out to design a certain model of pickup that will sound it's 'best' (obviously this is subjective), optimal is probably a better word, for a certain pot rating.
 If you're fitting a harness with tight tolerance, accurately rated pots then chances are you're going to be getting the best from your pickup set and it's going to be easier to know what sound/tone you expect to hear.
 That's the important bit for me.

 In Summary - Look for well made, tight tolerance pots with a resistance value that will bring out the best in your guitar's pickups and provide you with adjust-ability, be it linear or logarithmic, that suits the way you play.
 But do please consider some routine care and attention to your pots.
 We change strings regularly, perhaps oil the fretboard or clean up the nut slots.
-Well you pots work hard, they're used regularly and over time can get a little dusty too.
+Well your pots work hard, they're used regularly and over time can get a little dusty too.
 So don't be afraid to maintain them like you would any regularly used item.
 Some Mannol contact cleaner for example will work wonders in keeping the pots working optimally for a long time.
 I hope the information above helps you achieve all of those things!